Chart Color Schemes

 The level of residential development activity in Metford is very low in comparison to the average area assessed nationally by AreaSearch

-Metford experienced limited development activity between 2016 and 2020, with an average of two approvals per year resulting in eleven dwellings over the five-year period.
+Metford has seen very limited development activity, with an average of 2 approvals per year over the five-year period from 2016 to 2020, resulting in a total of 11 dwellings.
 This low level of development is typical of rural areas where housing needs are modest and construction activity is constrained by local demand and infrastructure capacity.
-It should be noted that the small sample size can significantly influence annual growth and relativity statistics.
+It is important to note that the small sample size can significantly influence annual growth and relativity statistics.

 Frequently Asked Questions - Development